kbclingen/Dioscoreavillosa/README.md

        author="Hervey, V.E., 1903"
        region="-1248,332,6240,5285">

-While the plant is native and widespread across the eastern United States, the roots, which are omitted from the sample, have been used in indigenous and modern medicine for hundreds of years, and have reshaped landscapes and water bodies across the globe.[^ref2]
+While the plant is native and widespread across the eastern United States, the roots, which are omitted from the sample, have been used in indigenous and modern medicine for hundreds of years, and, through acts of bioprospecting in the twentieth century, have reshaped landscapes and water bodies across the globe.[^ref2]

 <param ve-image url="dv_rangemap-01.jpg"
        label="Dioscorea villosa is hardy across eastern North America."